 What preventative measures will be taken during the course to prevent the spread of communicable disease?

 We are using the concentric circle of infection prevention model.
 Outward Bound has always been a group-centered model where students and their instructor are on an expedition together with climbing days, resupplies, and check-ins interspersed throughout the course.
 This has made our program very adaptable to the new ACA (American Camp Association) guidelines.
 When students arrive at the drop-off point, they will have all been previously tested for COVID-19 and screened by our staff, reducing the probability of a student being COVID-19 positive.

 Students will be met by their instructors who will also have undergone the same testing & screening process.
 Both instructors and students will do the CDC self checker (temperature and symptoms check) prior to starting their course.
 Only instructors will drive their student group to their backcountry entry point where they will begin the course.
-Your group will be considered a family unit for the remainder of the course.
+For the first two weeks, students will practice physical distancing when possible, and wear masks when it is not possible.
+After two weeks your group will be considered a family unit for the remainder of the course.
 There will be some interaction with outside staff (Course Directors and Support Instructors) for rock climbing days, check-ins, and end of course activities.
 We are following industry standards in practicing good hygiene, respiratory etiquette, and social distancing to the greatest extent possible in a wilderness setting.

 Staff also teach and supervise hygiene behaviors on course, including:

 Handwashing or, if soap and water are unavailable, hand sanitizing

 Sanitary food preparation and dish sanitizing

 Not touching one’s face with unwashed hands